notarock/linux-conf/README.md

 # Linux dotfiles

-This is my current configuration as of March 2019
+This is my current configuration as of May 2019

-## Screenshot (Last updated december 2018)
+## Screenshot (Last updated May 2019)

 #### May 2019